Poole and District Electric Tramways

 Summary

-The Poole and District Electric Traction Company was a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which over the course of its history either owned, part-owned or leased almost fifty tramway concerns across the British Isles.
+The Poole and District Electric Traction Company was a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which over the course of its history either owned, part-owned or leased around fifty tramway concerns across the British Isles.
 The photographs below show Poole and District Electric Tramways staff wearing the familiar and largely regulation BETCo uniform.
 Although the jacket styles varied somewhat between BETCo systems, as well as across the years, the cap badges, collar designations and buttons invariably followed a standard pattern.

-Although the P&DET only existed as an independent concern for a mere four years (1901 to 1905) before being sold to Bournemouth and Poole Corporations (the track within their respective boundaries, and a share of the assets), a reasonable number of photos showing tramway staff have in fact survived.
+Although the P&DET only existed as an independent concern for a mere four years (1901 to 1905) before being sold to Bournemouth and Poole Corporations (the track within their respective boundaries, and a share of the assets), a reasonable number of photographs showing tramway staff have in fact survived.
 Unfortunately, the vast majority of these photos are undated, which makes the task of establishing a precise chronology for the uniforms difficult, especially as there appear to have been three distinct styles in this relatively short period.
 What follows is therefore conjectural, and may need to be changed as and when new photographs are discovered.

-At some point, probably within the first year or two of opening, the uniform was changed to a design used on many other BETCo-operated systems at this time.
-The jackets were now double breasted with four pairs of closely spaced buttons (presumably brass; see link), and an extra pair buttoning between the lapels and the fold-over collars; the latter bore embroidered, block-capital system initials — 'P & D E T' — on both sides.
+At some point, probably within the first year or two of opening (i.e., 1902/3), the uniform was changed to a design used on many other BETCo-operated systems at this time.
+The jackets were now double breasted with four pairs of closely spaced buttons (presumably brass; see link), and an extra pair buttoning between the lapels and the collars; the latter bore embroidered, block-capital system initials — 'P & D E T' — on both sides.
 The earlier kepi-style caps were superseded by soft-topped, peaked caps; these bore metal insignia, almost certainly brass: an employee number at the bottom, with the standard British Electric Traction Company 'Magnet & Wheel' badge above.

 For a history of the system, see: 'Trams and Buses of Poole' by C G Roberts and B L Jackson; The Oakwood Press (2001).